iomonad/eudyptula/task-17/readme.md

 In Linux sleeping is handled by a data structure called `wait queue`, which is nothing but *a list of processes* waiting for an input or event.

+A "wait queue" in the Linux kernel is a data structure to manage threads that are waiting for some condition to become true; they are the normal means by which threads block (or "sleep") in kernel space.
+Over the years, the wait queue mechanism has evolved into a fairly elaborate and complicated kernel subsystem.

 ### Initialize

 ```c